 Step 3: Use this data to make a plan!

 When you have this information to start, you can begin to action it into the tools and products available to Canadians trying to make a better future for themselves.
 This is then deciding whether to allocate funds to an RRSP or TFSA, or both.
 You can view our article on The TFSA vs The RRSP and RRSP Income Splitting for further information.

-If you asked an adviser how much you need to retire, you will be getting similar advice, albeit if you have complicated tax issues, holding companies etc. The key at the end of the day is to understand your ability and financial picture, only when you do this and understand the inputs, can you be in control of the outputs of your future.
+If you asked an adviser how much you need to retire, you will be getting similar advice, albeit if you have complicated tax issues (like capital gains or losses), holding companies etc. The key at the end of the day is to understand your ability and financial picture, only when you do this and understand the inputs, can you be in control of the outputs of your future.